Equal Educational Opportunity Policy

 Filing a Formal Complaint

-Upon the receipt of a complaint, the Title IX Coordinator and Institution Equity Officer (“Equity Officer”) and the Associate Provost and Dean for Academic Development, shall together review the complaint to determine whether, on its face, it alleges an actionable violation of college policy or whether the alleged conduct that is the subject of the complaint falls under the college’s Statement of Academic Freedom.
-If the Equity Officer and the Dean for Academic Development are unable to agree upon whether to proceed with an investigation, the Vice President for Inclusion, Diversity and Equity shall make the determination.
+Upon the receipt of a complaint, the Institution Equity Officer (“Equity Officer”) and the Associate Provost and Dean for Academic Development, shall together review complaints involving faculty and the Equity Officer and Associate Vice President of Human Resources will review complaints involving staff.
+The purpose of this initial assessment is to determine whether, on its face, it alleges an actionable violation of the policy or whether the alleged conduct that is the subject of the complaint falls under another college policy (i.e. the college’s Statement of Academic Freedom).
+If the Equity Officer and the Dean for Academic Development or the Associate Vice President of Human Resources are unable to agree upon whether to proceed with an investigation, the Vice President for Inclusion, Diversity and Equity shall make the determination.
 Where the dispute concerns whether the speech or expression complained of is protected under the terms of the Statement on Academic Freedom and Freedom of Expression, the Vice President of Inclusion, Diversity and Equity shall consult with a designated representative of the Academic Freedom Committee.

 This determination of whether an investigation will proceed shall be completed within seven (7) working days of the filing of the complaint.